Nasi Goreng

 Method

 Heat a wok on a medium heat until almost smoking.
-Add 3 tbsps of the oil to the wok followed by the shallots, spring onions and carrot.
-Stir-fry for a few minutes until softened.
-Add all the remaining vegetables and continue to stir-fry until lightly caramelised, about 5-10 minutes.
+Add 2 tbsps of the oil to the wok followed by the shallots, spring onions and stir-fry for a few minutes until softened.
+Add all the remaining vegetables including the garlic, lime leaves and chilli, and continue to stir-fry until lightly caramelised, about 5 minutes.

 Mix the kecap manis, tomato puree, soy sauce and sesame oil together.